AvirukBasak/AvirukBasak/README.md

 I'm Aviruk.

 I'm a CS student interested in various technologies.
-I do projects in the web, in the CLI, and worked a little with Android.
+I do projects in the web, in the CLI, and have worked a little with Android.

 ## Past Projects